 To begin setting up the Alces customiser tool - log in to your Alces Flight Compute environment as the administrator user.
 From there, run the

-alces about customizer command - this will display information about your environment; e.g.
+alces about node command - this will display information about your environment:

-A new S3 bucket must be created using the prefix provided in the information above.
+Using the information provided - a new S3 bucket must be created using the prefix provided.
 Using one of the available tools, such as

-s3cmd or the S3 web console - create a new bucket with an appropriate name; for instance, in the example above the bucket would be called:
+s3cmd or the S3 web console - create a new bucket, for instance in the example the bucket would be called: